constantaryan/MCP-Remote-Server/README.md

-## This is a Remote MCP testing server from the scratch for the Claude Desktop as a Client.
+## This is a Remote MCP testing server from scratch for the Claude Desktop as a Client.